OpenVoiceOS/ovos-technical-manual/docs/skill_structure.md

 #### __init__()

 This method is the _constructor_.
 It is called when the Skill is first constructed.
-It is often used to declare state variables or perform setup actions, however it cannot utilise OVOSSkill methods as the class does not yet exist.
+It is often used to declare state variables or perform setup actions, however it cannot fully utilise OVOSSkill methods as the skill is not fully initialized yet at this point.

-You usually don't have to include the constructor.
+**You usually don't have to include the constructor.**

 An example `__init__` method might be: